rabbit72/single-source/README.md

 name = "modern-project"
 version = "0.1.0"
 ```

+Let's imagine the version of your package is required in some place of the code.

-Since you need the version in your Python code, you duplicate it like this:
+Since you need the version in your Python code, you may want to duplicate the version by putting it as a string variable to some python file:
 ```python
 # modern_project/__init__.py
 __version__ = "0.1.0"